-Phase I drop-tubes with over-fill prevention devices installed shall have a leak rate not to exceed 0.17 cubic feet per hour (0.17 CFH) at a pressure of two inches water column (2.0" H_2O).
+Phase I drop-tubes with over-fill prevention devices installed shall have a leak rate not to exceed 0.17 CFH at a pressure of two inches water column (2.0" $H_2O$ ).
 The leak rate shall be determined in accordance with TP-201.1D (Leak Rate of Drop Tube Overfill Prevention Devices and Spill Container Drain Valves).
 Drop-tubes that do not have an over-fill protection device shall not leak.
 Drop tubes and drop tube overfill prevention device certified per CP-201 shall be deemed to meet the requirement of this section.